sid1887/hackhazards-project/README.md

 - Groq API for AI-enhanced functionality
 - Puppeteer for web scraping
-- QuaggaJS for barcode scanning
 - React and Tailwind CSS for frontend development
+- UI components inspired by the cyberpunk aesthetic
+- Lucide React for icons
+- Inter and JetBrains Mono fonts for typography

 ---

 ## 🏁 Final Words

-The Cumpair project represents our vision for simplifying retail price comparison, empowering consumers with data-driven purchasing decisions.
-Through this hackathon, we've learned valuable lessons about web scraping, AI integration, and building user-centric interfaces.
+The Cumpair project represents our vision for the future of retail price comparison, combining cutting-edge AI technology with a visually striking cyberpunk interface.
+Our goal is to empower consumers with data-driven purchasing decisions in a way that feels both futuristic and intuitive.

 ---